 - the sworn complaint and any documents it includes.1

 The judge has to make a probable cause determination immediately.
 The only exception is if the court grants a continuance.
-Such a continuance has to be for good cause.
+Under Penal Code 1050 PC, a continuance has to be for good cause.
 The continuance cannot delay the probable cause determination by more than 3 court days.

 If the judge finds that there is probable cause, he or she will deny the motion.
 Once denied, the case will continue to pretrial or other proceedings.